Pelagicore/pelux-manifests/README.md

 Building an Image
 -----------------

-The following manifests can be used for a build:

-* `pelux-intel.xml` - For building the `core-image-pelux` image for Intel
-* `pelux-intel-qtauto.xml` - For building the `core-image-pelux-qtauto` image, which is the baseline with Qt Automotive Suite
-* `pelux-rpi.xml` - For building the `core-image-pelux`image for Raspberry Pi 3
+Use `pelux.xml` for building.
+It will download all layers needed for both Intel and Raspberry Pi 3.

 An image build can be started using a container/virtual machine, see section "Using vagrant", or using `repo` tool directly, see section "Using Repo tool".